nicoblokker/nicoblokker/README.md

 ### About me

-I am a post-doctoral researcher at the *Research Center on Inequality and Social Policy* (University of Bremen, Germany).
-I am interested in policy analysis using computational methods and social network analysis.
+I am a post-doctoral researcher in an interdisciplinary research project spanning political science and natural language processing at the *Research Center on Inequality and Social Policy* (University of Bremen, Germany).
+My research interest is in computational policy analysis using methods of social network analysis and NLP.

-*From summer 2023 I am going to leave the SOCIUM and will (if at all) only sporadically maintain my repositories.*
+*\[July 2023\]* After five years of dedicated academic research I have made the decision to transition beyond academia.
+I look forward to applying my expertise in data-driven methodologies and computational social science outside of traditional research settings.

+*During this period of transition I may not be able to actively maintain or update my repositories.*

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->